 While the scriptures we have just seen do not necessarily imply that there is a written record of men’s sins, the reality is that God knows everything we do.
 And because God has perfect memory, there is indeed a record.

 Thankfully, there is a way to have our sins blotted out and remembered no more by God (Hebrews 8:12).
 This forgiveness is made possible by Jesus Christ paying our death penalty for us, if we repent and accept it.

 Through the prophet Ezekiel, God says, “Again, when a wicked man turns away from the wickedness which he committed, and does what is lawful and right, he preserves himself alive.
 Because he considers and turns away from all the transgressions which he committed, he shall surely live; he shall not die” (Ezekiel 18:27-28).
 When a wicked man repents of his sins, “none of the transgressions which he has committed shall be remembered against him” (verse 22).

 When people repent, God also declares through the prophet Isaiah: “I, even I, am He who blots out your transgressions for My own sake; and I will not remember your sins” (Isaiah 43:25).
-For more understanding on this subject, see the article “Judgment of God: The Real Story.”
+For more understanding on this subject, see the article “Judgments of God: The Real Story.”

 The basis of God’s judgment